-Pneumonia is one of the most significant diseases of pet guinea pigs and can be caused by a number of bacteria, including Bordetella and Streptococcus.
+Pneumonia is one of the most significant diseases of pet guinea pigs and can be caused by several bacteria, including Bordetella and Streptococcus.
 Guinea pigs can naturally harbor these bacteria and may be asymptomatic (apparently healthy) carriers.
-These bacteria tend to be "opportunistic", meaning that they infect susceptible animals, multiply and cause disease if the opportunity presents itself.
+These bacteria tend to be 'opportunistic,' meaning they infect susceptible animals, multiply, and cause disease if the opportunity arises.

 "Pneumonia is one of the most significant diseases of pet guinea pigs."

-Stresses increase the chance that disease will develop, and young animals are most often affected.
+Stress, such as overcrowding, pregnancy, and the presence of other illness, increases the chance that infection will develop, and young animals are most often affected.
 The bacteria are spread by direct contact, aerosolized (airborne) particles, and on contaminated hands or other objects.
-Infected guinea pigs may be off food, have discharge from the eyes or nose, sneeze or have troubles breathing.
-Cultures can be taken to confirm the causative organism so that the appropriate antibiotics can be prescribed.
+Infected guinea pigs may be off food, have discharge from the eyes or nose, sneeze, or have trouble breathing.
+Cultures of the ocular (eye) and nasal discharge can be taken to identify the causative organism so that the appropriate antibiotics can be prescribed.
 Some guinea pigs may need to be hospitalized for additional supportive care.

 Guinea pigs have a sensitive gastrointestinal tract (as do rabbits).
-They have a very specific natural population of "good" bacteria (flora) critical to normal bowel function.
-If this normal bacterial flora becomes upset or unbalanced, then the "bad" bacteria can overgrow, damage the intestinal tissues, release toxins and cause severe diarrhea; in severe cases, death may occur.
-In addition to bacterial infections, some intestinal parasites like cryptosporidia and coccidia can cause diarrhea.
+They have a very specific natural population of 'good' gastrointestinal bacteria (flora) critical to normal bowel function.
+If this normal bacterial flora becomes altered or unbalanced, 'bad’ (often gas-producing) bacteria can overgrow, produce painful gas, slow down digestion and food passage through the intestinal tract, damage the intestinal tissues, release toxins, cause severe diarrhea, and in severe cases, death.
+This condition is referred to as gastrointestinal (or GI) stasis.
+In addition to bacterial infections, some intestinal parasites, like Cryptosporidium and coccidia, can cause diarrhea.

-Other clinical signs that may occur with diarrhea include anorexia (not eating), depression, dehydration, and a low body temperature.
-These sick guinea pigs need immediate veterinary attention and supportive care.
+Other clinical signs that may occur with diarrhea include anorexia (not eating), depression, dehydration, weight loss, a low body temperature.
+Guinea pigs with these signs need immediate veterinary attention and supportive care.

 Scurvy (Vitamin C deficiency)

-Every animal has certain nutritional requirements, some of which are "essential" nutrients and some of which are "non-essential" nutrients.
-Animals need a regular dietary supply of essential ingredients, while they can produce their own supply of the non-essential nutrients.
-These essential elements differ between species.
-In guinea pigs and primates, including man, one key essential nutrient is vitamin C. The vast majority of other animals can produce their own vitamin C through their intestinal bacterial flora but guinea pigs and primates are unable to do this.
-(This is why sailors historically developed scurvy when not able to eat fresh fruit.)
-Vitamin C is vital in the normal development and maintenance of skin, joints and mucosal surfaces like gums.
+Guinea pigs and primates cannot manufacture their own vitamin C; therefore, they must take in vitamin C in their diets.
+The majority of other animals can produce their own vitamin C through their intestinal bacterial flora, but guinea pigs and primates are unable to do this.
+Vitamin C is vital to the normal development and maintenance of skin, joints, and mucosal surfaces, such as the gums.
 It is also important in the healing of wounds.
-As well as predisposing to skin problems, a lack of vitamin C seems to make the body more prone to other diseases, infections and conditions.
-A guinea pig that has a rough hair coat, is off food, has diarrhea, is reluctant to walk, perhaps seems painful, has swollen feet or joints, or has hemorrhages and ulcers on its gums or skin is likely to be deficient in vitamin C.
+As well as predisposing the guinea pig to skin problems, a lack of vitamin C makes the body more prone to the development of other diseases, including infections.
+A guinea pig that has a rough hair coat, is off his food, has diarrhea, is reluctant to walk, seems painful, has swollen feet or joints, or has hemorrhages and ulcers on its gums or skin, is likely to be deficient in vitamin C.

-Guinea pigs need 10 - 50 mg of vitamin C per day, depending on the condition of the animal (young, old, stressed, normal, pregnant).
-Vitamin C is readily available from fresh fruit and green or colored vegetables, but it is a relatively unstable compound.
-Ensure your fresh guinea pig pellets contain added vitamin C; however, because this vitamin breaks down or oxidizes so fast, the pellets should be used up or must be replaced within 90 days of the date of manufacture.
-If your guinea pig develops a deficiency, it is much better to give a crushed vitamin C tablet or liquid by mouth rather than in the drinking water, since the vitamin also breaks down rapidly in water and loses its potency.
-However, mixing about 100 mg of ascorbic acid twice daily in fresh water will meet the vitamin C requirement.
+Guinea pigs need 10-50 mg of vitamin C per day, depending on the condition of the animal (young, old, stressed, healthy, pregnant).
+Commercially available pellets made for guinea pigs contain vitamin C; however, this vitamin is relatively unstable and breaks down or oxidizes very fast.
+Therefore, the pellets should be used up or must be replaced within 90 days of the date of manufacture.
+If your guinea pig develops signs of vitamin C deficiency, it is important to take him to see your veterinarian as soon as possible.
+To prevent vitamin C deficiency, guinea pigs should receive a vitamin C supplement, either as a tablet or liquid given by mouth, rather than in the drinking water, as the vitamin also breaks down rapidly in water and loses its potency.
+Consult your veterinarian as to the best way to supplement your guinea pig with vitamin C.

-Guinea pigs can get various tumors but skin tumors and mammary tumors are the most common.
-They are often benign.
+Guinea pigs get various tumors; skin and mammary (breast) tumors are particularly common.
+They can be benign or malignant (cancer).
 Any mass should be brought to the attention of your veterinarian.
-In most cases surgical removal is curative.
+In many cases, surgical removal is curative.

-Guinea pigs (especially young ones) are prone to ringworm, which is a fungal infection, not an actual worm.
-Certain animals may be carriers of the fungus without showing any signs of illness.
-They can spread the disease to susceptible animals or develop disease themselves if stressed by overcrowding, poor nutrition, inadequate husbandry or other environmental stresses.
-The areas affected by ringworm can be itchy, usually lose hair, and may have crusty scabs on them.
-Ringworm lesions are found most commonly around the face, head and ears, but will spread to the back and legs.
-After proper diagnosis by your veterinarian, they are treated topically and/or orally with anti-fungal medications.
+Guinea pigs (especially young ones) are prone to ringworm, which is an infection of the skin with a fungus, not with a worm.
+Certain animals may be ringworm carriers without showing any signs of illness.
+They can spread the disease to susceptible animals or develop disease themselves if stressed by overcrowding, poor nutrition, the presence of other diseases, or other environmental stresses.
+The skin affected by ringworm can be itchy, lose hair, and develop crusty scabs.
+Ringworm lesions are found most commonly around the face, head, and ears, but can spread to the back and legs.
+After diagnosis by your veterinarian, affected guinea pigs are treated topically and/or orally with anti-fungal medications.

-Guinea pigs can get fleas and lice; fleas usually diagnosed by finding the adults or their feces on the skin or in the fur; lice are often diagnosed microscopically by observing either the adults or eggs (nits) on a sample of hair and skin debris.
-Lice eggs are laid on the shafts of the hairs, often around the face, behind the ears or over the shoulders.
-A mite that can cause itching (pruritus) so intense as to occasionally cause seizures can infest guinea pigs.
-With a mite infestation, the skin is crusty, often is scraped or raw from scratching so much, has visible hair loss and may have secondary infections.
-These parasites are best treated with very effective anti-parasite medications available from your veterinarian.
+Guinea pigs can get fleas and lice; fleas are usually diagnosed by finding the adults or their feces on the skin or in the fur.
+Lice are often diagnosed microscopically by observing either the adults or eggs (nits) in a sample of hair and skin debris.
+Lice eggs are laid on the hair shafts, often around the face, behind the ears, or over the shoulders.
+Mite infestations in guinea pigs can cause such intense itching that seizures can result.
+With a mite infestation, the skin is crusty and raw from scratching, there is usually hair loss and secondary bacterial infection may result.
+These parasites are best treated with anti-parasitic medications prescribed by your veterinarian.
+Secondary bacterial skin infections should be treated with antibiotics.

-Barbering is a problem, usually associated with boredom, in which the guinea pig chews or barbers its own hair so that it looks like it has been given a "brush cut".
-Providing the guinea pig with more stimulation, redirecting its attention to other chewing activities by providing more hay or chew toys; if the barbering was done by another guinea pig, separation of the two may be necessary.
+Barbering is a problem, usually associated with boredom, in which the guinea pig chews or barbers its own hair or the hair of its cage-mate, so that the barbered pig looks like it has been given a brush cut.
+Treatment involves providing the guinea pig with more stimulation, redirecting its attention to other chewing activities by offering more hay or chew toys, and separating guinea pigs if they are barbering each other.

-Pododermatitis or bumblefoot is reasonably common in guinea pigs.
-It occurs most often in overweight animals housed on wire-bottomed cages or in filthy cages that abrade the feet, making them susceptible to a chronic, deep infection that causes lameness and pain.
-Treatment is challenging, but with appropriate veterinary care the problem can be alleviated.
+Pododermatitis, or bumblefoot, in which sores develop on the bottom of the feet from pressure, is common in guinea pigs.
+It occurs most often in overweight animals housed on wire-bottomed or dirty cages that abrade the feet, making them susceptible to chronic, deep bacterial infection that causes lameness and pain.
+Treatment is challenging, but with appropriate veterinary care, including surgery, foot bandages, and antibiotics, the problem can be alleviated.